davetcoleman/moveit_whole_body_ik/README.md

    LEG
    LEG

-if its not, im not sure what will happen
+If its not, im not sure what will happen

 It also assumes your left & right arms each share ``n`` number of torso joints, and those are the only shared joints on the whole robot